nairraghav/Introduction-To-Python/lessons/lesson01-environment-setup/virtual-environment.md

 # Virtual Environment
-Virtual Environment is a tool that is used to isolate python programming environments to avoid having collisions when it comes to programmatic requirements.
+Virtual Environment is a tool that is used to isolate Python programming environments to avoid having collisions when it comes to package requirements.
 It is usually a good idea to have a separate virtual environment per project.

 ## Installation
 Virtual Environment can be installed through pip: